-The petitions and testimonials of the candidates for admission are to be examined by the General Committee, who are to make report thereof to the Quarterly General Court, which court alone can order the admission of children into the school.
+The petitions and testimonials of the candidates for admission are to be examined by the General Committee who are to make report thereof to the Quarterly General Court, which court alone can order the admission of children into the school.
 When there are more approved candidates than there are vacancies in the school, their admission is to be determined by ballot.

-All the children who are candidates for admission are to be summoned to attend the General Committee next but one preceding every election, in order to be examined as to the state of their health, and other circumstances, at that time; -and each child, when elected, is to be examined by two of the medical Governors of the charity, and their certificate of the state of her health is to be laid before the next House Committee, who, if not satisfied, may suspend her admission till further inquiry be made.
+All the children who are candidates for admission, are to be summoned to attend the General Committee next but one preceding every election, in order to be examined as to the state of their health, and other circumstances, at that time; and each child, when elected, is to be examined by two of the medical Governors of the charity, and their certificate of the state of her health is to be laid before the next House Committee, who, if not satisfied, may suspend her admission till further inquiry be made.

-Every child is to be brought to the school for admission, at the next House Committee, or at some other time to be appointed, within one mouth after her election, and she is not afterwards to depart from the school without leave, on pain of exclusion.
+Every child is to be brought to the school for admission, at the next House Committee or at some other time to be appointed within one month after her election, and she is not afterwards to depart from the school without leave, on pain of exclusion.

-No parent or friend of any child will be permitted to visit her, at the school, except on a Thursday, between the hours of ten and two, and then only by means of an order, obtained for that purpose, from one of the House Committee: and they are forbidden to speak to or join them in their procession to and from church.
+No parent or friend of any child will be permitted to visit her, at the school, except on a Thursday, between the hours of ten and two, voted an annual subscription of 251. to this charity, and particularly recommended it to the Lodges as deserving of encouragement; in consequence of which, considerable sums have been raised for its support; and among the very liberal subscriptions from the Lodges, the Shakspeare Lodge is particularly distinguished; having, as a and then only by means of an order, obtained for that purpose, from one of the House Committee: and they are forbidden to speak to or join them in their procession to and from church.